Time Value of Money (Treasury Examples)

 Present Value Formula (What Future $1 Is Worth Today)

-Present value (PV) answers: "What would I pay today for a payment I'll receive in the future?"
-The formula: PV = FV / (1 + r)^n (the inverse of future value).
+Present value answers: "What would I pay today for a future payment?"
+The formula: PV = FV / (1 + r)^n.

 The Discount Rate Choice (What Rate to Use)